Don't tell 'white lies' to befool Gujarat farmers: SAD to Kejriwal | Headlines

 - India

-In a statement here, former minister and Akali leader Daljit Singh Cheema said it was shocking that Kejriwal was claiming in Gujarat that the AAP government in Punjab was giving minimum support price on five crops and that the same formula would be replicated in Gujarat.
+In a statement issued here on Sunday, former minister and Akali leader Daljit Singh Cheema said it was shocking that Kejriwal was claiming in Gujarat that the AAP government in Punjab was giving minimum support price on five crops and that the same formula would be replicated in Gujarat.

 ''The truth is that the central government is procuring wheat and paddy on MSP in Punjab through the Food Corporation of India.
 Similarly, the Cotton Corporation of India procures cotton. ''Chief Minister Bhagwant Mann had urged farmers to sow moong and promised to procure the entire crop on an MSP of Rs 7,250 per quintal but did not even procure ten per cent of this crop.
 The Punjab government has similarly failed to procure maize,'' he alleged.